Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: General requirements for successful teleportation

 In practice, it is sufficient to evaluate the correlators for a complete basis of operators on subsystem A (e.g. the Pauli operators).
 In this case, we now have \emph{two} requirements on the operator correlators, as listed in Section~\ref{sec: summary}: ($i$) all correlators must have maximal magnitude, i.e. equal to 1, and ($ii$) all correlators must have the \emph{same phase}---if two operators both individually obey Eq.~(\ref{eq-correlator-inner-product}) but with different phases, their sum will not.

-At infinite temperature, owing to Eq.~(\ref{eq: O slide}), the first requirement is satisfied even in the absence of the coupling, for any symmetric or antisymmetric operator.
-However, to satisfy the second requirement, the role of the coupling $e^{igV}$ must be to apply a $Q_A$-dependent overall phase.
-In the following Section, we analyze the action of the coupling and show precisely when such an overall phase occurs.
+At infinite temperature, owing to Eq.~(\ref{eq: O slide}), we will see that the first requirement is satisfied even in the absence of the coupling, for any symmetric or antisymmetric operator.
+To satisfy the second requirement, the role of the coupling $e^{igV}$ must be to apply a $Q_A$-dependent overall phase.
+In the following section, we analyze the action of the coupling and show precisely when such an overall phase occurs.